utilmeta/utype/docs/en/references/field.md

 # > True
 ```

-As you can see, when specified `defer_default=True`, the default value is not directly populated at parse time, so the default `'metadata'` field in the example does not appear in the data, but when this property is accessed, it triggers the calculation of the default value.
-The feature is that data that is not passed in or assigned can be accessed through the property, but is not output.
+As you can see, when specified `defer_default=True`, the default value is not directly populated at parse time, so the default `'metadata'` field in the example does not appear in the data, but when this property is accessed, it triggers the calculation of the default value. so unprovided data can be accessed through the attribute.

 It should be noted that when you specify `default_factory` and the data is default, a new object will be generated every time you access it, so your direct operation on the attribute object will not be reflected in the data, unless you assign the attribute first and then operate it, such as
 ```python